 Wallace earned his bachelor's degree in physical education from Coe College in 2001 and his master's degree in sports management from the University of Iowa in 2008.

 Wallace was born Jan.
 8, 1979, in Danville, Kentucky.
-He and his wife, Erica, have one son, Landry.
+He and his wife, Erica, have a son, Landry, and a daughter, Maci.